Uber Q2 earnings preview: another quarterly loss expected

 Uber Technologies (UBER) will issue its second quarterly earnings report before the market opens on Tuesday, August 2nd.

-Uber Q2, 2022 earnings: What to expect?
+Uber Q2, 2022 earnings: what to expect?

-Uber Technologies is expected to deliver another loss in earnings for the second quarter in a row even though its revenue is set to move 87% higher from a year ago.
+According to the second quarter's earning report, Uber Technologies is expected to deliver another loss in earnings for the second quarter in a row even though its revenue is set to move 87% higher from a year ago.

 This ride-hailing company is expected to post a quarterly loss of $0.05 per share during the year's second quarter while its quarterly revenues are expected to be $7.35 billion, jumping 7% from $6.85 billion in the previous quarter.